pdemro/git-training-2018/readme.md

 and we saw him!
 the cat in the hat!
 and he said to us,
-'why do you sit there like that?'
+'why do you git there like that?'
 'i know it is wet
 and the sun is not sunny.
 but we can have